How can I make sure I get my full security deposit back?

 If you did not get approval first, landlords may not see an upgrade you made as a benefit, and may want to return the unit back to its original state.
 These situations can be complicated, and may require removing the upgrade yourself, forfeiting the upgrade, or being charged by the landlord for its removal.
 In rare situations, landlords may be willing to pay to keep the upgrades, but tenants generally do not have much negotiating power if there was no prior agreement that allowed the upgrade.

-Can landlords deduct cleaning fees from your security deposit?
+Can landlords deduct cleaning fees from a security deposit?

 Cleaning may also be an important part of getting your deposit back.
 You may not need to have the carpets shampooed, repaint the whole unit, or do any deep cleanings, but it may help if you are concerned about being charged for damage beyond the usual wear and tear.